Codeine (Oral route)

-- Adults 15 to 60 milligrams (mg) every 4 hours as needed.
-However, the dose is usually not more than 360 mg per day.
+- Adults—At first, 15 to 60 milligrams (mg) every 4 hours as needed.
+Your doctor may increase your dose as needed.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Do not keep outdated medicine or medicine no longer needed.